Adkins Arboretum Mystery Monday: Guess the Pic!

-The answer to last week’s mystery is buttonbush, Cephalanthus occidentalis, pictured below”
+The answer to last week’s mystery is bullfrog, Lithobates catesbeiana, pictured below:

-Buttonbush boats unique pincushion-like balls of white, fragrant flowers that appear in mid-to-late Summer.
-They draw the attention of pollinators and people alike.
+Bullfrogs are amphibians native to the eastern United States, and are the largest North American frog, weighing up to one pound and measuring up to 8 inches long.

-The small flowers form distinctive, dense, spherical clusters with a fringe of pistils protruding beyond the white corollas.
-The flower heads mature into hard, reddish-brown, ball-like fruits consisting of tiny, multiple two-seeded nutlets that persist through the Winter.
+Bullfrogs are brown to green in color, often with dark brown spots.
+The female bullfrog has a white chin while the male has a yellow chin.

 Mystery Monday is sponsored by the Spy Newspapers and Adkins Arboretum.